The Best Swimming Holes in Vermont

 Bingham Falls, Stowe

-North of the Stowe Village, Bingham Falls is spectacular.
+North of Stowe Village, Bingham Falls is spectacular.
 Multiple falls are creating several swimming holes and cascades.
-As the gorge is very narrow, the water sound intensifies, which is suitable for a change, especially when you are tired of listening to traffic noise.
+As the gorge is very narrow, the sound of the water intensifies, which is suitable for a change, especially when you are tired of listening to traffic noise.

 The spot is excellent for both kids and adults alike.
 Pools with varying depths invite everyone to take a swim.
 The deepest pool at the falls is about 30ft, and for kids, you would find several shallow pools in the area.
-Water quality is clean as it flows, and the site is also well maintained.
-The landscape around the pool is green and offers a peaceful vibe also looks brilliant in photos.
+Water quality is clean as it flows, and the site is also well-maintained.
+The landscape around the pool is green, offers a peaceful vibe, and looks brilliant in photos.

 Bolton Potholes, Bolton – My Personal Favorite Of The Swimming Holes in Vermont